alloba/book-of-hours-notes/places/Watchman's Tower - Observatory.md

 ## Description
 Watchman's Tower: Observatory

-Thomas Dewulf, second Baron Brancrug, who they called 'Baron Silence', built this observatory in 1576 - by happy coincidence, just in time to observe the passage of the Great Comet in 1577.
+[[Thomas Dewulf]], second Baron Brancrug, who they called 'Baron Silence', built this observatory in 1576 - by happy coincidence, just in time to observe the passage of the Great Comet in 1577.